 - Exam Series name (refer to the FPC or CPP Candidate Handbook)

 5 – Prepare for the Exam*

-APA’s PayTrain® programs offer several options to help you prepare for your exam.
+PAYO’s PayTrain® programs offer several options to help you prepare for your exam.
 Choose from three flexible course options that all come complete with reading materials, access to interactive exercises, quizzes, flashcards, practice exam, and more!
-For more exam preparation options, visit the Learning Paths page on APA’s website and build a plan that is right for you.
+For more exam preparation options, visit the Learning Paths page on PAYO’s website and build a plan that is right for you.